-The Nutrition Data Science Program combines traditional academic course work with practical training, so that students acquire an in-depth knowledge in general nutrition, nutritional biochemistry and physiology, biostatistics, and epidemiology.
+The Nutrition Epidemiology and Data Science Program combines traditional academic course work with practical training, so that students acquire an in-depth knowledge in general nutrition, nutritional biochemistry and physiology, biostatistics, and epidemiology.
 Students develop an understanding of how to design and conduct epidemiologic research studies, and gain hands-on experience in essential techniques in data analysis and presentation.

 Students take most of their academic courses at the Friedman School of Nutrition Science and Policy although additional courses in advanced epidemiology and statistics are available by cross-registration at Boston University and at the Harvard School of Public Health.

-Undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry.
+Students planning on completing the Biochemical and Molecular Nutrition specialization with the Nutrition Epidemiology and Data Science division will need to complete undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry.